-To find out more, see "Provide Individualized Views of a Dashboard" in the Salesforce Help.
+To find out more, see "Provide Individualized Views of a Dashboard in Salesforce Classic with Dynamic Dashboards" in the Salesforce Help.

 For our recruiting dashboard, the data that we'll be showing in the dashboard isn't particularly sensitive.
 Consequently, we'll choose a system administrator as the running user, and save the dashboard to a public folder.
 8. In the View dashboard as field in the upper right of the screen, enter the name of your user, since you have system administrator privileges.
 This sets the running user for the dashboard.